nick-ryall/eventarc/README.markdown

 * **a_state** (textfield || select)(optional) : State for the event location.
 * **a_post** (textfield || select)(optional) : Postcode for the event location.
 * **a_country** (textfield || select)(optional) : Country for the event location.

-4. Make sure the "Sync this section with Eventarc?" is selected before saving your section.

 ## Current Features